andreasfink/operatordb/README.md

 if you want to modify the database and regenerate it, do the following:

 create a mysql database and import the opdb.sql database into it.
-Copy `dp.php-example` to `db.php` and edit it accordingly so php has access to that database
+Copy `dp.php-example` to `db.php` and edit it accordingly so php has access to that database.

 then do